 Snapchat wowed the world as a unique way to reach users in a new and exciting way.
 Then Instagram developed its “Stories” feature to mimic that success, and Facebook (which owns Instagram) rolled out its own Stories feature.
+Even LinkedIn has rolled out a Stories feature now, for that matter.

 You want your business to generate a predictable flow of revenue based on the most effective and affordable processes you can implement.
 Why wouldn’t you want your marketing efforts to return a reliable flow of leads and engagement from a reliable and affordable process as well?